-A DraftKings a football team consists of 1 quarterback, 2 running backs, 3 wide receivers, 1 tight end, 1 flex (RB/WR/TE) and 1 defense.
+A DFS football team consists of 1 quarterback, 2 running backs, 3 wide receivers, 1 tight end, 1 flex (RB/WR/TE) and 1 defense.
 You pick your team against the salary cap, which is typically set at $50k.

 Here are some examples the prices of wide receivers to give you an idea of the cost of players.
-These prices were from week 6 of the NFL season.
+These prices were from a few years back.

 - Antonio Brown $8500

 Each week the salaries are updated the players salaries depending on their projected performances for the upcoming week.

 The object of fantasy football is to finish the week with more points than your competition.
 For this reason it’s vital that you understand the scoring structure in order to best pick players who will produce for your team.

 - Rushing yards = 0.1 points